Eastern quoll: New South Wales

+Beginning in 2017 the Aussie Ark conservation program instituted a captive breeding project within a 400 ha fox-proof fenced sanctuary, the Barrington Wildlife Sanctuary.
+As of 2022, 250 eastern quolls had been released into the enclosure resulting in 63 joeys born in 2022 breeding season.

-In March 2018, a pilot release of 20 captive-bred eastern quolls were released into Booderee National Park on the south coast of New South Wales.
+In 2018, as a pilot program, twenty captive-bred eastern quolls were released into Booderee National Park on the south coast of New South Wales.
 The National Park was unfenced, but had undergone red fox baiting to prepare for the eastern quoll reintroduction.
-However, due to threats including predation by residual foxes, domestic dogs, and road mortality, no founders survived.
-A second release of 40 eastern quolls was conducted in 2019, of which none appear to have survived beyond early 2021.
+A second release of 40 eastern quolls was conducted in 2019.
+However, due to threats including predation by residual red foxes, domestic dogs, and road mortality, no founders survived beyond early 2021.
+In light of this failure and following the successful example of the Aussie Ark program a second trial release of nineteen eastern quoll was made into a 84 ha fenced area in the Park.